alberthfang/alberthfang.github.io/_pages/research.md

 ## Working Papers and Papers Under Review

+**How Citizens Evaluate Trade-offs between Descriptive and Partisan Representation**.

+> [Local PDF](../research/tradeoffs_paper.pdf) &bull; <a onclick="openClose('tradeoffs')" style="cursor: pointer;">Abstract <i class="fa fa-plus-square" aria-hidden="true"></i></a>

+> <p markdown="1" id="tradeoffs" class="texter">An active debate in racial politics asks whether racial liberals and  minorities would trade off descriptive representation for partisan (or other substantive) representation when they come into conflict.
+A dominant line of research argues that descriptive representation is paramount given its symbolic importance.
+Another burgeoning line of research instead argues that partisanship matters more in contemporary American politics when party and race are correlated.
+I evaluate these competing arguments in the context of racial redistricting, specifically when creating Democratic majority-minority districts has the ``perverse effect'' of creating Republican districts and gerrymanders, which presents a trade-off between descriptive and partisan representation.
+Analyzing data from a survey experiment, I find that among those facing a trade-off, contra expectations in the literature, preferences for descriptive representation do not strictly dominate partisan preferences.
+I find no differences in trade-off evaluations between minorities and whites after controlling for subjects' baseline preferences.
+Most importantly, I find strong evidence that among those facing this trade-off, preferences for Democratic legislative control dominate preferences for marginal increases in descriptive representation.
+These findings corroborate arguments that partisan preferences are central to racial representation in modern-day American politics, and have policy implications for political and legal theories of how to advance racial representation in a racially polarized party system.</p>

 **Can the Government Deter Discrimination?
 Evidence from a Randomized Intervention in New York City** (with Andrew M. Guess and Macartan Humphreys)

 > Conditionally accepted at _Journal of Politics_